Salak Selatan LRT station: Design

-Overall, the Salak Selatan station was built as a low-rise station along two tracks for trains traveling in opposite directions.
-Because the station is nearly subsurface and features two side platforms, the station designates individual ticketing areas for each of the station's two platforms at their level, ensuring access to trains traveling the opposite direction is not freely possible.
-The station also serves as a public crossing across the railway tracks between Salak South and Bandar Sri Permaisuri via a walkway running underneath the STAR line and platforms.
+Overall, the Salak Selatan LRT station was built as a low-rise station along two tracks for trains travelling in opposite directions.
+The ticketing area and faregates are located at the northbound platform (Platform 1).
+Because the station is nearly subsurface and features two side platforms, a tunnel was built underneath the railway tracks, connecting the two platforms.
+The station also serves as a public crossing across the railway tracks between Salak South and Bandar Sri Permaisuri via an underground walkway running underneath the railway tracks and platforms and parallel to the tunnel connecting the platforms.

 The principal styling of the station is similar to most other stations in the line, featuring multi-tiered roofs supported by latticed frames, and white plastered walls and pillars.
 Because stairways are only used to link street level with the station's ticket areas and platforms, the station is not accessible to disabled users.